Dental Practice Profit Sharing

 Employer contributions to many retirement plans are generally capped at 25% of the eligible employees’ pay.
 On top of that, there are yearly dollar limits for how much can go into each person’s account.
 Those limits can change from year to year.

 For example, in 2025, the total amount that can go into an individual’s account from both employer and employee contributions increased, and the employee 401(k) deferral limit is $23,500.
-Older employees can add extra catch-up contributions.
+Older employees can add extra catch-up contributions, and dental practices can also take advantage of dental practice profit-sharing plans to maximise retirement savings for their team.

-If you choose cash bonuses instead of retirement contributions, remember those bonuses are treated as wages.
+If you choose cash bonuses instead of retirement contributions through your dental practice profit profit-sharing plan, remember that those bonuses are treated as wages.
 That means you must withhold income tax and pay payroll taxes on them, so budget for those costs.

 Common Pitfalls To Avoid

 When it comes to profit-sharing, it’s best to be transparent with your employees.
-Here are a few mistakes we’ve seen which you can easily avoid with some forward planning.
+Here are a few mistakes we’ve seen that you can easily avoid with some planning.

 First, not putting the plan in writing creates confusion.
 A short, clear document that states the metric, eligibility and timing helps to prevent disputes.